Imburse-Payments/imburse-payments.github.io/pages/tutorials/get-payout-options.md

   --header "Authorization: Bearer {access-token}"
 ```

+##### The MatchType property
+The `matchType` parameter on the request determines how the reward value is matched against the requested `amount` parameter.

+**Note: The default Match Type value if not specified on the URL will be `Exact`.**

+Match Type value | Description
+-|-
+Exact | For Fixed value rewards, the requested amount must match the reward fixed value.
+For Variable value rewards, the requested amount must be within reward value range.
+Max   | For Fixed value rewards, the reward value must be less than OR equal to the requested amount.
+For Variable value rewards, the requested amount must be within reward value range.

 #### Response
 The response will contain all the rewards appropriate for the customers payment instruction.
 Please note, for brevity in this tutorial we are only showing 1 result.